TL;DR

 If you're operating at scale, you should also understand detection and risk.
 Stanford HAI has a good primer on deepfake detection.

-How AI lip sync apps work: from script to video
+How AI lip-sync apps work from script to video out

 The workflow looks simple on the outside: script in, video out.